RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Now what?
 Aretha Franklin did not make a contract, but she did make repeated promises, and her promises caused Springer to spend a lot of money getting the show ready.
 In the magic words of contract law, Springer "detrimentally relied" on Aretha's promises.

 Unjust?
 Yes.
 Meaning we need some magic words to make Aretha Franklin pay Springer for breaking her promise to perform, even though she never made a final, formal contract.
+As stated by the court:

+>The elements of a claim for promissory estoppel are: “[A] clear and unambiguous promise; a reasonable and foreseeable reliance by the party to whom the promise is made; and an injury sustained by the party asserting the estoppel by reason of his reliance.”
+The “ ‘circumstances [must be] such as to render it unconscionable to deny’ the promise upon which plaintiff has relied.”

 Voila.
 Promissory estoppel.
 It requires: